struct/isoalloc/README.md

 `make perf_tests` - Builds and runs a simple performance test that uses gprof

-`make single_perf_test` - Builds and runs a test that uses both iso_alloc and malloc
+`make malloc_cmp_test` - Builds and runs a test that uses both iso_alloc and malloc for comparison

 `make cpp_library` - Builds the library with a simple C++ interface that overloads new/delete operators